What Miniature Schnauzer Owners Need to Know About Their Pup

 Miniature schnauzers have a double coat; the topcoat is hard and wiry, and the bottom coat is soft.
 You should brush your dog’s coat weekly and have it groomed by a professional every five to eight weeks.
 Teeth should be regularly brushed with a dog-specific toothpaste, like Sentry Petrodex Veterinary Strength Enzymatic Toothpaste ($9, Chewy).

 Miniature schnauzers are generally a healthy breed with a life expectancy of 12 to 15 years.
 However, as with all purebreds, there may be some health problems, such as eye and skin problems.
 These issues can be minimized by working with a responsible breeder who knows the breed's specific health concerns and diseases.

 Miniature Schnauzer Food

 Good nutrition, including proper food, is essential throughout a miniature schnauzer's life.
 Typically, a miniature schnauzer's weight should be between 11 to 20 pounds.
-Many dog food companies have breed-specific formulas, like the Royal Canin Miniature Schnauzer Dog Food ($19, Chewy).
+Many dog food companies have breed-specific formulas, like the Royal Canin Miniature Schnauzer Dog Food (from $21, Chewy).
 The miniature schnauzer is a small breed dog, so consider working with your veterinarian to determine the best diet to ensure your pet remains healthy.